 There are three simple rules for having a mind-blowing eating experience at Sushi Yasuda: 1.
 Sit at the sushi counter.
 2. Order the omakase.
 3. Sit back and enjoy.
 If you want to complicate things and add a fourth rule, we’d recommend closing your eyes while you chew.
 You’ll look like an idiot, but you don’t want anything distracting you from this fish.
-Yasuda is known for having some of the best sushi in the city, so we came in expecting a lot and it still blew us away.
-The rice is excellent – slightly warm with just the right amount of vinegar.
-And I think it goes without saying that the fish was perfect, but I’ll say it anyway – the fish was perfect.
+Yasuda is known for having some of the best sushi in the city, so we came in expecting a lot, and it still blew us away.
+The rice is excellent - slightly warm with just the right amount of vinegar.
+And we think it goes without saying that the fish was perfect, but we’ll say it anyway - the fish was perfect.

 Anything preceded by the word “King” should be delicious, and this is.
 This is another one that we ordered an extra piece of.

 Yasuda has multiple types of eel, and they’re all excellent.
 Try both the sea eel and freshwater eel, and don’t expect them to be coated in the BBQ sauce they use at takeout sushi places.

 Possibly the best roe we’ve ever eaten.
 It tastes like they soak the eggs in butter before they serve them.